itsultracheese/MS-DSA-NET/README.md

 Given these outcomes, MS-DSA-NET has the potential to serve as a valuable assistive tool for physicians, enabling rapid and accurate identification of FCD lesions.

+# **Model**

+Figure 1 shows the flowchart of the proposed MS-DSA-NET.
+It employs the Encoder-Decoder architecture with four parallel DSA transformer pathways connect them.
+DSA is designed to overcome the limitation of transformer self-attention module, e.g., heavy computation complexity.

+We provide the trained models for FCD lesion segmentation using T1+FLAIR images, which can be downloaded from BaiduYun(verification code: xxx).

 # **Requirements**

 - Python 3.8.0
 - Pytorch 1.12.0
+- MONAI 1.2.0